sghiassy/StateKit/README.md

 The story of what happens in this particular state chart is as follows:

-The state chart always start with `root` as the current state.
-As we enter the `root` state, this chart has an `enterState` block in the `root` state and is therefor run.
-In the `enterState` there is code directing the state chart to the `loading` state.
-As the state chart traverses into the `loading` state, the state chart runs the `loading` state's `enterState` block where we fetch data from the api and render the spinner to the view.
+The state chart always starts with `root` as the current state.
+As we enter the `root` state, the state chart sees there is an `enterState` block in the `root` state and therefore runs the block.
+The block directs the state chart to the `loading` state and so the state chart traverses into the `loading` state.
+As we enter the `loading` state, the `enterState` block is run where we fetch data from the api and render the spinner to the view.

-When the api responds successfully we send the appropriate message to the state chart `[stateChart sendMessage:@"apiRespondedSuccessfully"]`.
+When the API responds successfully, we send the appropriate message to the state chart `[stateChart sendMessage:@"apiRespondedSuccessfully"]`.
 The state chart would lookup the appropriate message handler and run the correlating block.
 In this example, the block directs the state chart to traverse to the `regularView` state.

-As the state chart traverse from the `loading` state to the `regularView` state, we can cleanly take care of alloc/deallcing objects with a high-level of precision.
+As the state chart traverses from the `loading` state to the `regularView` state, we can cleanly take care of alloc/deallcing objects with a high-level of precision.
 As we exit the `loading` state we clean up the loading UI and as we enter the `regularView` state we setup the appropriarte UI.

 ## Documentation